 - We ask that guests visit between 11AM – 8PM.

-- Visitors’ health: All visitors must be free of infection or communicable diseases.
+- All visitors must be free of infection or communicable diseases.
 Friends and family with fever, flu-like symptoms, or other symptoms of infection should not visit.

-- Code H: At BMH we recognize that it is important to include family members as a vital part of our care for our patients.
-Because you know your loved one so well, you may be able to recognize changes in their well-being that may not be obvious to others.
-It is important that you are able to express your concerns about your family member to the healthcare team.
-We feel so strongly about the importance of your input that we have designated Code H. If at any time you feel that your family member has had a serious change in condition, speak to your nurse.
+Code H: At BMH we recognize patients and their families as a vital part of the care team.
+You and your loved ones may be able to recognize changes in your well-being that may not be obvious to others.
+BMH is proud to offer hospitalized patients and their families Code H to ensure a safe environment for patient care.
+If at any time you or your loved ones feel there has been a serious change in your condition, please notify a member of your care team immediately.
 If you feel there is a need for additional assistance, we encourage you to activate the Code H system by calling extension 111.

 - You are accessing the Internet at your own risk.
 We do not provide technical support.
 We recommend that subscribers use personal antivirus, firewall and virtual private network (VPN) software on their devices if security is a concern on the public open network.
 We are not responsible for any hardware or software issues that may arise before, during or after use of the wireless network.

 - We use content filtering tools to help users avoid inadvertently accessing web sites containing content that is inconsistent with our purpose for providing Internet access.